Lusito/box2d.ts/packages/core/docs/FAQ.md

 * Using pixels for length instead of meters.
 * Expecting Box2D to give pixel perfect results.
 * Using b2Polygon to create concave polygons.
-* Testing their code in release mode.
-* Not learning C++ before using Box2D.
+* Not learning TypeScript/JavaScript before using Box2D.
 * Not reading this FAQ. :)